Smart Meter Installation Cost

 £30

-How Much Does a Smart Meter Cost?
+How Much Does a Smart Meter Cost to Install?

-You'll be glad to hear that a smart meter installation does not cost anything upfront and is supplied and installed by your energy supplier.
+And you'll be glad to hear that a smart meter installation does not cost anything upfront and is supplied and installed by your energy supplier.

 The average cost of a smart meter is added to your energy bill the same way as a standard meter is, averaging at around £30 to £70 per household per month.